Left: Wendy Dixon-sop, Fiona Ziegler-vln, David Miller-pno

 Performances of this work:

-6 Aug 17 (Upcoming): Mosman Art Gallery, Sydney.
-Featuring Zoe Drummond, Jane Bishop and Brad Gill.
+6 Aug 17: Mosman Art Gallery, Sydney.
+Sideband: Voce concert featuring Zoe Drummond, Jane Bishop and Brad Gill.

 23 Jul 16: Mosman Art Gallery, Sydney.
-Featuring Alice Girle, Alicia Crossley and Brad Gill.
+Sideband: Homage concert featuring Alice Girle, Alicia Crossley and Brad Gill.

 9 Dec 06: Campbelltown Arts Centre, Sydney.
 Featuring the Grevillea Ensemble.